Passengers aboard missing Titanic sub believed to have died in "catastrophic implosion"

 The US military originally detected the likely implosion of the craft on secret underwater sound monitoring devices shortly after it went missing on Sunday, the Wall Street Journal reported Thursday.

-OceanGate Expeditions charged USD 250,000 (SGD 337,000) for a seat on the sub.
+OceanGate Expeditions charged USD 250,000 (INR 2 crore approx.) for a seat on the sub.
 In a 2018 lawsuit, its former director of marine operations raised concerns about the “experimental and untested design” of Titan.

 Harding was a billionaire and keen explorer with three Guinness Records to his name, while the Dawoods belonged to one of Pakistan’s richest families.
 Nargeolet was nicknamed “Mr Titanic” for his frequent dives at the site.